ovh/venom/README.md

 ## TestCase Context

-TestCase Context allows you to inject datas in all Steps.
+TestCase Context allows you to inject data in all steps.

-Define a context is optional, but can be useful to keep data between teststeps on a testcase.
+Define a context is optional, but can be useful to keep data between test steps on a testcase.

 ### Write your TestCase Context